Jhonson924/berkeley/FinancialTransaction_FraudDetectionModel/readme.md

 - Indicates fraudulent vs. legitimate transactions
 - Ideal for training supervised fraud detection models
 ![fraudFraudulent (1) / Not Fraudulent (0)](./images/transFraud.png)
+- This dataset is heavily imbalanced, which is common in fraud detection scenarios.

+- Such imbalance means that if a model simply predicts "Not Fraudulent" for every transaction, it would still achieve very high accuracy (~99.9%) — but would fail at detecting frauds, which are the critical minority.

 ## 2.6 Data Understanding Summary
 *   Only Transaction Data, Card Data and User Data will be used and merged for ML/AI modeling Techniques.